 by David Phelan June-11-2019 in Banking & Financial Services, Healthcare Law, Litigation & Dispute Resolution, Property, Commercial & Business, Corporate, Data Protection, Employment Law, EU, Competition and Regulatory Law, Brexit

 Welcome to our Summer Newsletter, which we hope you find helpful and interesting.

 It has been a busy few months here at Hayes.
-We recently announced the promotion of two new partners – Áine Coghill in our Property department and Katy Meade in our Healthcare department.
-Both are very well deserved.
+We recently announced the promotion of two new partners in our Property and Healthcare departments, both are very well deserved.

 Our Corporate team and Banking and Financial Services Department continue to grow with a number of new appointments, as with other parts of the firm.
 The ongoing expansion and development of the firm only occurs because of the support of our clients, for which we are very appreciative.

 In this Newsletter, we update you with a number of issues and insights which will be relevant to you and your business.